 Should you have to navigate a saddle will depend very heavily on where the known enemy is.
 If the enemy is on the other side of the saddle, do not use the saddle, as you will essentially be placing yourself in the worst position in a firefight with little cover/concealment.
 In this case, you must navigate around it at all costs.
-If the enemy is positioned in the low ground on the side of the saddle, simply use the other side of the saddle to navigate around it.

 Remember, never silhouette yourself on the high ground.
 Maintain the lowest position that you can, to ensure you remain concealed to the best of your ability.
 Don’t get too eager when you’re trying to remain concealed.
 Most people are spotted making mistakes when they become impatient.

 This terrain feature is best identified as the opposite of a hill.
 Think of it as a natural hole in the earth, dipping down anywhere from a few feet, to hundreds of feet.
 It’s recommended that you steer clear of depressions, for many reasons.

 The only exception to this rule, is if you’re in a desperate rush to escape an enemy.
 If you see a depression with dense foliage, by all means use it.

 While you don’t always have to be in the prone everywhere you go, I recommend that you do if there is a chance of enemy presence in the area.
 Otherwise, simply crouching while moving through foliage will work just fine.

 Make sure that you’re not moving around the foliage too much as you cross through it.
 If you’re deer hunting, and you see bushes and small trees moving, your first instinct is to look in that direction for a deer.

 Remember, foliage is concealment, not cover.
 If you’re getting shot at, don’t dive into a bush and expect not to get hit by the lead shower heading your way.
 Concealment should only be used as a last resort in a firefight.
 Instead, use a hard object like a boulder, or a tree in a firefight.

 For the sake of learning, I’m classifying foliage as any type of natural concealment such as high grass, bushes, branches with thick leaves, etc. Although there are many types of foliage that are at your disposal for concealment, nothing beats the combination of tall grass with bushes.

 This concept works until you either get too close, or sway in your movement.
 This is why you must practice these techniques, so when SHTF you don’t have to worry about the fact that it’s your first time trying it.

 Urban Terrain (Day)

 Urban terrain can be just as unforgiving as its rural counterpart.
 Urban areas often have more people in them, making it much more difficult to remain concealed from everybody.

 This type of camouflage is an unorthodox way to remain unseen by whoever you’re trying to conceal yourself from.
 If you’re trying to conceal yourself from every person in general, however, this isn’t the method for you.

 The entire concept of situational camouflage is to blend in with the crowd.
 Research the types of clothes that the populous in that area wear, and have one of those outfits on standby (along with a spare change of clothes if you have a backpack).

 It’s a very cliché concept, but going underground in an urban area is much more effective than you may think.
 Don’t just think that you can lift a manhole cover and climb down a ladder to the sewers, however.